 She couldn’t let Mathew see her like this.
 So, the day he was going to return, she packed herself a light bag which would keep her going for the next few days and made up her mind to leave.
 Who knew how many days she had left?

 Mathew’s flight was scheduled to land around midnight, and he would be home around 1 am.
 Right before the clock struck midnight, Rebecca scribbled a terse note for Mathew which read, “Matt, I am not the woman you fell in love with.
 She’s gone, and now I should too.
 I will love you forever, but may you find the happiness you deserve with someone else.
 Yours, Rebecca.”; took one last look at the apartment she had shared with her fiance and left.

 She had no idea what she would do the next few days.
 But she had one certain pit stop.
 She took a cab to the restaurant she had visited with Mathew that fated night when a single act of kindness had made her life go awry.
 She got down at the restaurant, tipped the driver generously and then proceeded to walk around the block.

 She finally found the man she was looking for – the homeless lunatic.
-He seemed to have shrunk since she last saw him, but he still wore the dirty brown windsheeter jacket from their first meeting.
+He seemed to have shrunk since she last saw him, but he still wore the dirty brown windcheater jacket from their first meeting.
 She slowly approached him and crouched before him.
-As their eyes met, she was sure that he neither recognized her nor felt her presence.
+As their eyes met, she was sure that he neither recognised her nor felt her presence.
 His eyes had a vacant look but were far more bloodshot than her own with dark circles that made his eyes look like they were outlined with soot.
 But the stench of rot and decay were only too familiar.